5cover/psdc/docs/Done.md

 The problem is for bracketed expressions. `lireClavier((val))` is just as valid as `lireClavier(val)`.

 So a `Bracketed` can contain either an lvalue or rvalue, what it is it defined on its contents.
 I guess we can add an abstract boolean property `IsLValue` on `Expression`.
-This property will be used by the semantic analyzer?
+This property will be used by the static analyzer?

-So the parser will allow assigning to lvalues but it's the semantic analyzer that will catch the error.
+So the parser will allow assigning to lvalues but it's the static analyzer that will catch the error.
 Is this a good idea?

 Since there's not only assignments to worry about, there's also `lireClavier` and effective output parameters.